Bird Feeder Hub is reader-supported. When you click and buy we may earn an affiliate commission at no cost to you.

 Wingspan: 16.5 in

 The Red-headed Woodpecker has a “breeding and wintering” range in Florida.
 They migrate to central-northern parts of the U.S. and southern Canada each season to breed so the best time to see one in Florida is during the winter months.
-They are easily recognized by their fiery-red heads and can be found in forests, especially around dead or dying trees and in swampy areas.

 Red-headed Woodpeckers will occasionally visit backyard feeders, preferably suet feeders.
 They also eat seeds, corn, acorns, beechnuts, pecans, and many kinds of fruits (including apples, pears, cherries, blackberries, raspberries, strawberries, grapes, mulberries, and poison ivy fruits).
 They have a declining population and are a bit less common to see at feeders than other types of woodpeckers.